Oumou Sangaré: Career

-Sangaré recorded her first album, Moussoulou ("Women"), for malian producer Abdoulaye Samassa (Samassa Records), with Amadou Ba Guindo, a renowned maestro of Malian music.
+Sangaré recorded her first album, Moussoulou ("Women"), for Malian producer Abdoulaye Samassa (Samassa Records), with Amadou Ba Guindo, a renowned maestro of Malian music.
 The album was very successful in Africa, with more than 200,000 copies sold.

 With the help of Ali Farka Touré, Sangaré signed with the English label World Circuit.
 They re-released the album Moussoulou.
 At the age of 21, she was already a star.

 Oumou Sangaré is considered an ambassador of Wassoulou; her music has been inspired by the music and traditional dances of the region.
 She writes and composes her songs, which often include social criticism, especially concerning women's low status in society.

-Since 1990 she has performed at some of the most important venues in the world, such as the Melbourne Opera, Roskilde Festival, Gnaoua World Music Festival, WOMAD, Oslo World Music Festival, and the Opéra de la Monnaie.
+Since 1990, she has performed at some of the most important venues in the world, including the Melbourne Opera, Roskilde Festival, Gnaoua World Music Festival, WOMAD, Oslo World Music Festival, and the Opéra de la Monnaie.

 Many of Sangaré's songs concern love and marriage, especially freedom of choice in marriage.
 Her 1989 album Moussoulou was an unprecedented West African hit.
 In 1995, she toured with Baaba Maal, Femi Kuti, and Boukman Eksperyans.
 Other albums include Ko Sira (1993), Worotan (1996), and a 2-CD compilation Oumou (2004), all released on World Circuit Records.
 Sangaré supports the cause of women throughout the world.
 She was named an ambassador of the FAO in 2003 and won the UNESCO Prize in 2001 and was made a Commander of the Order of Arts and Letters of France in 1998.

 Sangaré is featured prominently in Throw Down Your Heart, a 2008 documentary about world-renowned American banjo player Béla Fleck, and his exploration of the relatively unknown relationship between his instrument and the musical traditions in Africa.

 Sangaré contributed vocals to "Imagine" for the 2010 Herbie Hancock album The Imagine Project, which also featured Seal, P!nk, India.Arie, Jeff Beck, Konono Nº1 and others.

 In 2022, she was cast in her first acting role, playing the title character's grandmother in Maïmouna Doucouré's film Hawa.